-Confidence is developed only stepping outside your comfort zone, since if this was not the case, that zone would not be referred to as “comfort.”
-Confidence is developed when you are about to do something that greatly frightens you, and either you stay in there yourself and do it, without making excuses, or someone else makes you stay there and do it, without listening to your excuses.
-At that point you are forced to face your fears, rather than running away from them, then you proceed to do whatever it is that was previously frightening you, and by the time you are finished with it, you are much stronger than you were before.
+Confidence is developed only by stepping out your comfort zone, because if this wasn’t the case, that zone would not be referred to as “comfort”.
+Confidence is developed when you are about to do something that greatly frightens you, and either you stay in there yourself and you do it, without making excuses, or someone else makes you stay there and do it, without listening to your excuses.
+At that point you will be forced to face your fears, rather than running away from them, you will then proceed to do whatever it is that was previously frightening you, and by the time you are finished with it, you will be much stronger inside than you were before.
 That “scary” thing can be a tough sport competition, a presentation in front of 5/50/500/5000 people, going out with a group of people you don’t know, jumping off an aircraft with a parachute, etc.

-Problem is, masculinity is under heavy attack these days, and our politically-correct society wants you to amalgamate to the mass and be aligned with whatever the latest way of thinking is, it wants you to become a compliant and obedient good little puppet.
+One of the problems of our modern society though, is that masculinity is under heavy attack at the moment, it has been under attack for a few years actually, and our politically correct society wants you to amalgamate to the mass and be aligned with whatever the latest way of thinking is, it wants you to become a compliant and obedient good little puppet.

 There is no easy way to work on your Inner Core Vibe in our delightful “digital” era, and the only advice I can you give on this point, which is the most important one when it comes to improving your confidence and self-esteem, is to make a conscious effort to identify possible ways to step out of your comfort zone and face your fears.
 That’s the only way.

-Look at me: back in my adolescence I was a swimmer, and when I was either 15 or 16, the coach wanted me to swim the 1500m in a meet.
-That was a scary distance, considering that I was mainly doing 50m, 100m and 200m at the time, and rarely the 400m.
-It takes a full 60 laps to complete 1500m, and that was certainly scary to me at the time.
-But guess what, something “amazing” happened just the day of the meet: I had a few lines of fever, and I felt relieved as a result, since that would have prevented me to swim the 60 laps.
-As you can imagine, I was barely able to contain my joy when I saw the thermometer was showing something like 37.5°C (99.5°F).
+Look at me: back in my adolescence I was a swimmer, and when I was either 15 or 16, the coach wanted me to swim the 1500m in a competition.
+That was a scary distance, considering that I was mainly doing 50m, 100m and 200m at the time, and only rarely the 400m.
+It takes a full 60 laps to complete 1500m, and that was certainly scary to me back then.
+But guess what, something “amazing” happened just the day of the competition: I had a few lines of fever, and I felt relieved as a result, since that would have prevented me to swim the 60 laps.
+As you can imagine, I was barely able to contain my joy when I saw the thermometer was showing something like 37.5°C (99.5°F):

-I was ready to do it, but I just feel sick today, and I *really* cannot do it.
+I was ready to do it, I really was… But I just feel sick today, and I *really* cannot do it…

 And guess what: the coach summoned my mother, and they decided I was going to do it anyway!!
 They made me do it anyway!!
 They saw a little kid making an excuse not to face his fears, and they didn’t let the kid get away with it.
 That coach proved to be a complete dickhead later on in life, but I’m grateful to him for what he did on that occasion.
 Two years later I swam the 5000m without being scared in the slightest first!